harrywang/mailman-on-aws/01-SES.md

     sudo apt-get install postfix
     # Note: choose "Internet site" if prompted.

-After you have installed postfix, use the editor you like, such as nano, vim or emacs, to edit **/etc/postfix/main.cf** file.
+After you have installed postfix(An open-source Mail Transfer Agent), use the editor you like, such as nano, vim or emacs, to edit **/etc/postfix/main.cf** file.
 For example here, we use nano.

     sudo nano /etc/postfix/main.cf

+Update myhostname

+    myhostname = yourdomain.com

-Add the following lines, please be noted that if you are not using US-East-1 (**US East (N. Virginia)**) region, you will need to replace [email-smtp.us-east-1.amazonaws.com] with the smtp server you use.
+Add the following lines, please be noted that if you are not using US-East-1 (**US East (N. Virginia)**) region, you will need to replace **email-smtp.us-east-1.amazonaws.com** with the smtp server you use.

-    relayhost = [email-smtp.us-east-1.amazonaws.com]:465
+    relayhost = [email-smtp.us-east-1.amazonaws.com]:25
     smtp_sasl_auth_enable = yes
     smtp_sasl_security_options = noanonymous
     smtp_sasl_password_maps = hash:/etc/postfix/sasl_passwd